grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 organizational personnel with information security responsibilities

 Wireless access management capability for the system

+### ac-18.1: Authentication and Encryption

+Protect wireless access to the system using authentication of {{ insert: param, ac-18.01_odp }} and encryption.

+Wireless networking capabilities represent a significant potential vulnerability that can be exploited by adversaries.
+To protect systems with wireless access points, strong authentication of users and devices along with strong encryption can reduce susceptibility to threats by adversaries involving wireless technologies.

+wireless access to the system is protected using authentication of {{ insert: param, ac-18.01_odp }};

+wireless access to the system is protected using encryption.

+Access control policy

+procedures addressing wireless implementation and usage (including restrictions)

+system design documentation

+system configuration settings and associated documentation

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+system developers

+Mechanisms implementing wireless access protections to the system

+### ac-18.3: Disable Wireless Networking

+Disable, when not intended for use, wireless networking capabilities embedded within system components prior to issuance and deployment.

+Wireless networking capabilities that are embedded within system components represent a significant potential vulnerability that can be exploited by adversaries.
+Disabling wireless capabilities when not needed for essential organizational missions or functions can reduce susceptibility to threats by adversaries involving wireless technologies.

+when not intended for use, wireless networking capabilities embedded within system components are disabled prior to issuance and deployment.

+Access control policy

+procedures addressing wireless implementation and usage (including restrictions)

+system design documentation

+system configuration settings and associated documentation

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+Mechanisms managing the disabling of wireless networking capabilities internally embedded within system components

 ### ac-19: Access Control for Mobile Devices